 When scouting any location, even an indoor one, I try to scout at the same time of day as the event.
-I can’t count how many times a wayward skylight, entryway doors or windows have effected a shoot in an unexpected way.
-I am also be able to observe the quality, quantity and color of the light.
-This way, I can insure that I am carrying adequate lighting equipment and gel any flashes I might need.
+I can’t count how many times a wayward skylight, entryway doors or windows have unexpectedly effected a shoot.
+I am also able to observe the quality, quantity, and color of the light.
+This way, I can ensure that I am carrying adequate lighting equipment and gel any flashes I might need.
 Upon arriving at the convention hall I was able to determine that the hall was very big.
 The ceilings were probably pushing 50 feet making bounce flash ineffective.
 If I was going to use flash, it would have to be direct.
-There were entry doors with windows at the very back of the hall which would probably not affect the stage lighting in anyway.
-The main light source for the entire hall were ceiling mounted, mercury vapor lights.
-These type of lights emit a magenta he if your camera’s white balance is set for daylight.
+There were entry doors with windows at the very back of the hall which would probably not affect the stage lighting in any way.
+The main light source for the entire hall was ceiling-mounted, mercury vapor lights.
+These types of lights emit a magenta if your camera’s white balance is set for daylight.
 I was able to make all these calculations within just a few seconds.
 While they are important factors to consider, they were largely irrelevant in this case because of the elaborate stage lighting.

 Corporate Events Scouting.
 Envisioning The Shoot